Belgian court's adviser says Tintin book not racist

 "The representations (of African people) by Herge are a reflection of his time," de Theux de Meylandt wrote.

 Intention is a key criteria in substantiating a charge of racism.
-The court is expected to deliver a judgement rejecting or accepting Mondondo's argument that the book's depiction of Africans is racist.
+The court is expected to deliver a judgement early next year rejecting or accepting Mondondo's argument that the book's depiction of Africans is racist.

 "We see in particular that Tintin in the Congo does not put Tintin in a situation where there is competition or confrontation between the young reporter and any black or group of blacks, but pits Tintin against a group of gangsters ... who are white," de Theux de Meylandt also wrote in the statement.